krayin/krayin-docs/docs/1.x/api/customers.md

 ## Authentication

-To authenticate at the Bagisto store, the customer needs a valid email address and password.
+To authenticate at the Krayin store, the customer needs a valid email address and password.

 - Headers